Mansour bin Abdulaziz Al Saud: Early life and education

-Career
+Career and activities

 Prince Mansour's first government post was the supervision of the royal palaces in Riyadh which he was appointed in 1938.
 In 1940 he was made minister of war.
 In 1942 he participated in King Abdulaziz's meeting with the British ambassador in Riyadh.
 Prince Mansour was also the emir of Murabba Palace in 1943.
 He officially visited Cairo when King Abdulaziz sent him there to support the Indian Muslim officers and men just before the Battle of El Alamein.
 Prince Mansour also acted as an aide to Prince Faisal during the latter's post of viceroy of Hijaz.

-Then Prince Mansour was appointed minister of defense by King Abdulaziz on 10 November 1943 when the office was established which had been titled as the ministry of war since 1940.
+Then Prince Mansour was appointed minister of defense and aviation by King Abdulaziz on 10 November 1943 when the office was established which had been titled as the ministry of war since 1940.
 Therefore, he is the first defense minister of Saudi Arabia.
-In fact, the body was first named the ministry of defense and aviation.

-Between October and December 1943 King Abdulaziz sent Prince Mansour to Palestine to investigate the situation in the region.
-Two of the King's sons, Muhammad and Mansour, accompanied their father in his meetings with the US President Franklin D. Roosevelt on 14 February 1945 and British Prime Minister Winston Churchill in Egypt on 17 February 1945.
+In December 1944 Prince Mansour visited Khartoum where Saudi army personnel were trained in driving and maintenance.
+He and King's another son, Muhammad, accompanied their father in his meetings with the US President Franklin D. Roosevelt on 14 February 1945 and British Prime Minister Winston Churchill in Egypt on 17 February 1945.

-During Prince Mansour's term the first Saudi military personnel were sent to the United Kingdom to receive aviation training at several institutions, including the Training University Air Service, near Southampton, and the Academy of Aviation in Perth, Scotland.
+Prince Mansour asked the British to reorganize the Saudi armed forces in November 1944.
+As a result of this request the first Saudi military personnel were sent to the United Kingdom to receive aviation training at several institutions, including the Training University Air Service, near Southampton, and the Academy of Aviation in Perth, Scotland.
 Prince Mansour visited the latter group.
 He also officially visited both the United Kingdom and the United States as a guest of these governments, and his visits were concerned with arms deals.

-Prince Mansour's term as defense minister lasted until his death in 1951, and he was replaced by his full brother Prince Mishaal who had been his deputy at the ministry.
+Prince Mansour also headed the Saudi Arabian Airlines when he was serving as defense minister.
+His term as defense minister lasted until his death in 1951, and he was replaced by his full brother Prince Mishaal who had been his deputy at the ministry.

 Personal life

 Prince Mansour was married and had two children, Talal and Muhdi.
-Prince Talal (born 1951) was raised by his uncle Prince Mutaib following the death of his father.
-Prince Mutaib's daughter, Princess Nouf, married Prince Talal who was made a member of Allegiance Council in December 2007.
+Prince Talal (1950—2023) was raised by his uncle Prince Mutaib following the death of his father.
+Prince Mutaib's daughter, Princess Nouf, married Prince Talal who became a member of Allegiance Council in December 2007.
 Prince Mansour's daughter, Mudhi, published a book entitled Al Hijar Wa Natayjiha Fi 'Asir Al Malik 'Abdul'Aziz in 1993.

+Unlike his siblings Prince Mansour was fond of automobiles and machines and spent most of his time in the Royal garage in Riyadh.